 I do agree that having an agent and a distributor is vital for some productions.
-Those professionals can help you a lot, especially to get your film into places you usually wouldn’t be able to get it to.
+Those professionals can help you a lot, especially to get your film into places you usually wouldn’t be able to get it too.
 But nowadays, not having an agent or a distributor is not the end of the world for that production.
-If you are looking for an agent or a distributor, it doesn’t mean you should give up on an idea of building your own audience and following online.
+If you are looking for an agent or a distributor, it doesn’t mean you should give up on the idea of building your own audience and following online.
 If anything, that could only be a positive asset for you while you are negotiating with a sales agent or a distributor.

 Many independent filmmakers pick the traditional way of distribution over a hybrid, or even spending some time and money on investing in social media exposure.
-If the distribution deal you sign doesn’t offer marketing and promotion budget, you will still need to do this job yourself or hire someone else to do it for you, which means that you have wasted quite a lot of time waiting for your film to be picked up.
+If the distribution deal you sign doesn’t offer a marketing and promotion budget, you will still need to do this job yourself or hire someone else to do it for you, which means that you have wasted quite a lot of time waiting for your film to be picked up.

 The current reality is that sales agents and distributors are keener on representing films, which already have an audience or following.
 They know that it will make their jobs of selling the film much easier.

 Once you have your film done and don’t really know what to do with it I would suggest:

 1. Learn and explore various types of distribution available to you.

 2. Work on building an online following and fan base for your film.
 Those people will hopefully turn into paying customers, regardless of the way you decide to distribute your film.

 3. Make a list of film festivals where you would like to send your film to and keep up with deadlines to save money on submission fees.

 4. Have all the types of pitches ready.
 So, whenever you need to pitch someone, you will be confident enough to describe what your story is about without going into unnecessary details.